 Save a copy as your file for the current year.

-Otherwise, you’ll spend time trying to figure out, “Why isn’t it here?”
+If you remove the meeting from the spreadsheet, you’ll spend time trying to figure out, “Why isn’t it here?”

 Yep.
 Been there.
 Big time waster.